Plenary talks will be given by a international experts in relativistic astrophysics and cosmology.

 Tuesday 17th December, Guildhall auditorium

 The recent discovery of gravitational waves from colliding black holes has provided us with a new window onto astrophysics and cosmology.
 Prof Bernard Schutz (Cardiff University) will host a informative and lively discussion with a panel of leading experts in the emerging field of gravitational wave astronomy.
-Free tickets will be available for conference delegates and members of the public.
+Tickets are free of charge for both conference delegates and members of the public, but need to be reserved in advance HERE as there is only a limited amount available.

 Bernard Schutz holds a professorship in Cardiff University’s School of Physics and Astronomy.
 His work is primarily on gravitational wave detection and astronomy; he is a senior member of the LIGO Scientific Collaboration.
 Starting in 1985 his Cardiff group pioneered the methods used today to recognise weak gravitational wave signals buried in noise.
 This led to discovering how gravitational waves enable us to measure distances across the universe, in recognition of which in 2019 he was elected to the US National Academy of Sciences and also received the Eddington Medal of the Royal Astronomical Society.
 He is also an Emeritus Director of the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Potsdam, Germany, where he was a director from 1995 until 2014.
 While there he established the open-access journal Living Reviews in Relativity.
 He is also Adjunct Professor of Physics at Georgia Institute of Technology in the USA.